QHose/QRSMeteor/pages/OEM approach.md

 * [Create a data model](https://learning.qlik.com/pluginfile.php/99033/mod_resource/content/9/Load_Data/Load_Data.html)
 * [Design the front end](https://youtu.be/u54qqmRQ16w?t=61)

-# provisioning your multitenant environment
+# Provisioning your multitenant environment
 * For each of your customers we will
   * create a separate tenant.
   * copy the template app from the source to the customer specific tenant.
 The idea of this step is that you can use a master layout and copy this to all of your customers.
 This layout is supported by you and locked (visible as "public sheets").If users want to create their own sheets they can copy your sheet and edit. or create a new one ![image](https://user-images.githubusercontent.com/12411165/236413583-a8832390-b82d-40a5-b08e-9e556dc45b78.png)